Teferra Wolde-Semait

-Teferra Wolde-Semait (ተፈራ ወልደሰማዕት; 11 September 1938 – 25 June 2013) was an Ethiopian politician who has served as Ministry of Finance and Economic Development, and chairman of the board of the National Bank of Ethiopia from 1977 to 1982.
+Teferra Wolde-Semait (ተፈራ ወልደሰማዕት; 11 September 1938 – 25 June 2013) was an Ethiopian economist who has served as Minister of Finance, and chairman of the board of the National Bank of Ethiopia from 1977 to 1982.

 Early years

-Teferra Wolde-Semait was born in Sheno, a town located in the Kembibit district of Shewa, Ethiopia, on 11 September 1938.
+Teferra Wolde-Semait was born in Segele, a village located in the Kembibit district of Shewa, Ethiopia, on 11 September 1938.
 His mother was Jemanesh Bedane and his father was Wolde-Semait Maremi.
 He was the youngest of five children, the others being Tegegn, Bekele, Tirunesh and Zenebech.
 Shortly after his birth, his father, who was an arbegna (a resistance fighter) during the Italian occupation, died and Jemanesh fled the area with her children.
 Teferra was brought to Addis Ababa at an early age, where he entered Priest School and subsequently Haile Selassie I Kokebe Tsebha School, completing 1st through 12th grade with acceleration.
 After teaching in Wollo for a year, he attended Haile Selassie l University in Addis Ababa and graduated in 1964 with distinction, earning a bachelor's degree in economics.
 After graduating, he was hired at the Ministry of Community Development and Social Affairs.
-After working for some years, he travelled to The Hague, Netherlands, to pursue an advanced degree, and obtained a master's degree in Economic Development in 1967.
+After working for some years, he travelled to The Hague, Netherlands, to pursue an advanced degree, and obtained a master's degree in Economic Development in 1967 from the International Institute of Social Studies.